Causes of Truck Accidents in Pennsylvania

 Seek Medical Attention

-Visit a healthcare provider as soon as possible, even if you feel fine.
+If you feel fine, visit a healthcare provider as soon as possible.
 Some injuries may not be immediately apparent but could have long-term effects.

 Notify Your Insurance Company